A driving force for change

 Between 2004-2006, OLEVI’s powerful professional development programmes; The Improving Teacher Programme (ITP) and Outstanding Teacher Programme (OTP) became the driving power behind the London Challenge, which helped raise previously struggling schools to levels of outstanding achievement.
-The ITP and OTP went on to become part of the OLEVI Teaching and Learning Syllabus – developed for the City Challenge project and the formally named National College.
+The ITP and OTP went on to become part of the OLEVI Teaching and Learning Syllabus – developed for the City Challenge project and the formerly named National College.
 The OLEVI Teaching and Learning Syllabus became part of the strategy of the government’s drive to transform under-performing schools in some of the most challenging catchment areas in the country.
 Ofsted’s 2010 report on the London Challenge was unequivocal in its findings of the positive impact the ITP and OTP had on raising standards.

 Sustainable whole school improvement